BorenJ/HumanoidMotionPlanning/README.md

 	```
 	After this, a list of joint angles (robot leg angels) will be displayed in the VScode terminal.
 To visualize the robot posture, one can input it to the [Nao visualization MATLAB code](https://github.com/BorenJ/NaoSelfCalibration).

-	The initial pos of the robot is
+	The initial pos and optimized pose of the robot are respectively

 ![Image text](https://github.com/BorenJ/HumanoidMotionPlanning/blob/main/img/pos0.png)
-   The optimized pos is

 ![Image text](https://github.com/BorenJ/HumanoidMotionPlanning/blob/main/img/pos1.png)